-National and regional developers, property owners, and investors turn to Lerch Early, the region’s largest land use and zoning practice serving Maryland and DC, to help plan and develop successful projects in Montgomery and Prince George's Counties, as well as surrounding jurisdictions.
+National and regional developers, property owners, and investors choose Lerch Early, the region’s largest land use and zoning practice serving Maryland and DC, for counsel on planning and developing successful projects in Montgomery and Prince George's Counties and surrounding jurisdictions.
 We help clients obtain approvals by using strategic thinking and creating consensus among key stakeholders.

 Leading legal directory Chambers USA notes Lerch Early has a “market-leading presence in zoning and land use work.”
 Clients describe our land use attorneys as “Beyond expectations!
 They have creativity and collaborative elements that provide for the best possible outcome.”
 We work closely with government staff and officials as well as community leaders to achieve these results.